When one thinks of the word recession: the first thing that comes to mind is the global financial crisis of 2008.

-Thus, A large positive difference between federal funds rate and neutral rate is also indicative of an impending recession.
+Thus, A large positive difference between the federal funds rate and the neutral rate is also indicative of an impending recession.

 Although economic data is reasonable and easy to predict, geopolitics is unpredictable in nature because countries often get into roadblocks over issues of national pride.

 This can cause miscalculations.
 For example, things like the US trade dispute with China, or the nuclear standoff with Iran affect the economy.